What is employee productivity?

 Solution: Update employee KPIs

-Measuring productivity by tasks completed, targets reached, or metrics met, provides much better insight into productivity.
+Measuring performance and productivity by tasks completed, targets reached, or goals met, provides much better insight into productivity.

 Challenge: Not having the right tools